prasoon006/lab-website/README.md

 Step-2 : Clone the repository
 command git clone https://github.com/McGill-TRACE-lab/TRACElab-website.git Make sure you are the owner or have access to this repository.
+If still you are not able to clone, try this command  git clone https://yourgithubusername@github.com/McGill-TRACE-lab/TRACElab-website.git

 Step-3 : After cloning, move inside TRACElab-website folder.

 Step-4 : Run hugo server, if you have installed hugo succesfully, you can see the website running on the port 1313. http://localhost:1313

 Make any changes you want, you can see the live changes in the website on the port 1313.

 #### If you face below mentioned error